Professor Andrew R. FrancisFAustMS

 Some of the applications of the use of group theory in geneome rearrangements are to problems in phylogenetics, and recently my work has branched into various problems in that area, largely related to the use of phylogenetic networks to represent evolutionary histories, and thanks to stimulating conversations with Mike Steel.
 This is a rich and active area that requires a range of mathematical tools and so is quite dynamic.
 For instance, graph theory, probability theory, statistics, combinatorial optimization, and others, all find a role.

 My research trajectory can be visualised by the phylogenetic network to the right.
-Note that time travels down the screen, and there is an example of a hybridization between algebra and genome organisation, and a horizontal gene transfer from algebraic statistics to algebraic biology (this last arrow refers to new work with Henry Wynn, here).
+Note that time travels down the screen, and there is an example of a hybridization between algebra and genome organisation, and a horizontal gene transfer from algebraic statistics to algebraic biology (this last arrow refers to recent work with Henry Wynn, here).
 (I've omitted some work in chemistry, in which I played a very minor role).
 This network is fortunately "tree-based", in the sense of my paper with Mike Steel.

 A new interest of mine that I am keen to pursue is to understand the idea of a universal basic income as a way to share the benefits of the industrial revolution and create a more equal society.